 Synopsis: A faded TV actor and his stunt double strive to achieve fame and success in the film industry during the final years of the Hollywood Golden Age in 1969 Los Angeles.

 Oscar Prospects: ‘Once Upon a Time in Hollywood’ is everything that we have come to expect from Quentin Tarantino.
 And just like his other films, this one too was a little divisive.
-But to get nominated, the film just needs to have a large group of passionate supporters, which ‘Once Upon ..’ definitely has.
-And if that was not enough, great performances of Leonardo DiCaprio and Brad Pitt in the film will make things a little less bumpy.
+But to win the top prize, the film needs to have a large group of passionate supporters — which ‘Once Upon ..’ definitely has — and also a broad support.
 Tarantino has won two Oscars before — both for Best Original Screenplay.
 He has not won Best Director or Best Picture prize.
 Can you believe that?
 Someone who arguably is the most influential director of past two decades has not been considered worthy enough to be rewarded with the topmost achievement for filmmaking.
-I am not sure if that will change next year.
-But at least, he will have a fair shot.
+It is looking very likely that that will change this year.

 Read More in Oscar Predictions: